TheIoTLearningInitiative/MicrosoftInternetOfThings/documentation/Presentations.md

 - Don't focus on the device
 - Avoid analysis paralysis.
 Get it done!

+## Summary

+- Architecture is the Center of IoT
+- IoT is Advanced Modern Architecture
+- IoT Projects are Complex - Teamwork is necessary
+- These projects are mission critical and difficult
+- We can't learn everything - but we need to breadth
+- Don't be afraid - get started and learn

 # Microsoft IoT Platform: Architecture Overview

 [Microsoft IoT Platform: Architecture Overview](https://www.youtube.com/watch?v=q6lYuUJ1mO4)